|

 People were impressed by his charisma, courage, and sense of humor in spite of

 trouble.
-Most remarkable maybe is Gandhi's ability to
+Maybe most remarkable was Gandhi's ability to

 influence people's consciences.